 Introduction

 In any system where several types of data products and sensor inputs will be used on a common screen, there is a need to harmonise their portrayal in the user interface.
 Harmonisation is needed to ensure users are not misled by, for example, contradictory symbology, text or colours.
-Harmonisation can also reduce the risk of the screen becoming overloaded with information.
+Harmonisation also is also needed reduce the risk of the screen becoming overloaded with information.
 Portrayal harmonisation is also needed to reduce the user burden in terms of training requirements and the quantity of visual variables which must be memorised and considered in assessing information displayed on screens, and to give improved predictability for system implementors.
 The IMO has developed guidance for presentation of e-Navigational related information and this guidance should be leveraged for any portrayal harmonisation framework.

 This Part contains portrayal harmonisation guidance that describes how S-100-based products should be used and displayed simultaneously.
 It is an overarching statement of principles which applies generally to all S-100-based Product Specifications.
 Since the guidance does not depend on particular Product Specifications, flexibility is possible in the approach to designing and developing portrayal, and user interfaces, which should make it unnecessary to amend all involved product specifications should any additional product specifications be identified, or any portrayal rules need amendment.